goatthrower/txmonitor/README.md

 ## Watch addresses

 To watch new addresses just create a file called `addresses.txt` in the `var` directory.
 The file shall contain one address per line.
-You can watch normal addresses (like 1abcde...), segwit addresses (3abcde...) and deterministic wallets (xpub...).
+At the moment you can watch normal addresses (like 1abcde...) and segwit addresses (3abcde...).
+Deterministic wallets (xpub...) might follow soon.

 TxMonitor checks once every minute for that file and imports all addresses and then deletes the file.